 - A Harvard study concluded tea drinkers who already had a minimum of 44% reduction in risk of recurrence.

-- Another harvard study showed a maximum 44% increased likelyhood of heart attack survival if the individual has consumed tea in the twelve months before the heart attack.
+- Another Harvard study showed a maximum 44% increased likelihood of heart attack survival if the individual has consumed tea in the twelve months before the heart attack.

-- That same sudy shows a 28% reduced death rate for those drinking less than 14 cups a week and 44% for those who drink more than 14 cups a week.
+- That same study shows a 28% reduced death rate for those drinking less than 14 cups a week and 44% for those who drink more than 14 cups a week.

 Tea has been shown to help with a wide range of different cancers.
 Here’s a helpful list!

 - 52% lower risk of rectal cancer in women.
 45% in post menopausal women.

 - Green tea decreases oxidative bio-markers, believed to be a leading cause of cancer by 31%.